timotdsantos/CarND-Behavioral-Cloning-P3/README.md

 - Training and Evaluation
 - Simulation

-The overall strategy for deriving the model architecture was to iterate through the process of trying out various model configuration, training data, and processing while analyzing the performance through validation and simulation.
+The overall strategy for deriving the model architecture was to iterate through the process of trying out various model configuration, training data, and processing steps while analyzing the performance through validation and simulation.

 #### Data Collection
 Training data was chosen to keep the vehicle driving on the road.